TrashPandaCode/reports/ia-final/contributions/markus.typ

   I was not deeply involved in the documentation part yet as descibed in the @markus_documentation section.
   So I wanted to make sure that I can contribute a significant amount of time within the last two weeks of July in order to be involved in the documentation part as well as the whole project was meant to be done by the end of July.

-  At that time the project itself was already declared as finished and only the documentation was missing.
+  At this point in time the project itself was already declared as finished and only the documentation was missing.
 So the last two weeks I only spent on the documentation part starting with my contributions.

   === Project Planning<markus_project_planning>